LmanTW/WPlace-Assist/docs/README.md

 # WPlace-Assist

 A userscript for [wplace.live](https://wplace.live/) that makes painting easier by selecting the color automatically for you!
+WPlace-Assist also supports various image and overlay settings, making progress tracking and repairing easier.

 ## Installation